jorses/databench_eval/README.md

 For example, someone looking to implement a solution that couples to a wider automated system where output format is key might want their responses to have a perfect very specific format, while other applications like chatbots would get away with any kind of format as long as a human could understand it.

 ### Compare Function
 We have provided a basic evaluation function that is meant to serve as base evaluator.
+This will be the function used to evaluate results in the Task 8 of SemEval 2025.

 ```python
 # Evaluator.default_compare